WyattSP/MSc-Future-Work/README.md

 ## Ornstein-Uhlenbeck with Time-Averaging

-Effects of time-averaging on a Ornstein-Uhlenbeck (OH) process to demonstrate the effect on observing parallel evolution.
-After the model is run over a certain amount of iterations for a for a paired run, the angle between the vectors connecting the time bins is calculated.
+Effects of time-averaging on a Ornstein-Uhlenbeck (OH) process to demonstrate the occurance of parallel evolution in fossil data.
+After the model is run over a certain amount of iterations for a species-pair, the angle between the vectors connecting the time bins is calculated.
 Code written in python and run from Spyder 4.

 ### Methods